Black Lake (Nova Scotia)

-There are various Black Lakes in Nova Scotia, Canada.
+There are various lakes named Black Lake in Nova Scotia, Canada.
 They vary widely in size, depth and usability.
 Many counties, such as Cumberland, Halifax, Inverness, and Pictou Counties have more than one Black Lake so named, while other counties mentioned in this article have only one named Black Lake.

 Colchester County

 Location of Colchester County in Nova Scotia.

 There is a Black Lake in Colchester County, Nova Scotia south of the collector road 256 and north of the Highway 104 near Clear Lake.
 It is located at:

 Cumberland County

 Location of Cumberland County in Nova Scotia.

 There are two Black Lakes in Cumberland County, Nova Scotia.